andreabenini/linux.tips/containers - kubernetes/openshift/README.md

-oc get pods -A                  # You need admin privileges for getting all pods from system oc get pods mypod -o yaml       # Generate yaml info about a single pod, you can copy and reuse it later oc describe pod mypod           # Get information about <mypod> for troubleshooting oc get pods,rs                  # Get pods and replicasets (comma is used to get multiple resources) oc get pods,rs --show-labels    # Same as above but also shows labels applied to these resources oc get pods --selector app=nginx        # Select all pods with label 'app=nginx'
+oc get pods -A                  # You need admin privileges for getting all pods from system oc get pods mypod -o yaml       # Generate yaml info about a single pod, you can copy and reuse it later oc describe pod mypod           # Get information about <mypod> for troubleshooting oc describe pod mypod -n NS     # Where NS is the namespace I've access to. kubeadmin can use them all oc get pods,rs                  # Get pods and replicasets (comma is used to get multiple resources) oc get pods,rs --show-labels    # Same as above but also shows labels applied to these resources oc get pods --selector app=nginx        # Select all pods with label 'app=nginx'